1. It Can Be Put into 'Regression' within a week, by medium intensity post prandial aerobic exercise and a very low carb diet with no snacking

 "Type 2 diabetes, once known as adult-onset or noninsulin-dependent diabetes, is a chronic condition that affects the way your body metabolizes sugar (glucose), your body's main source of fuel.
 With type 2 diabetes, your body either resists the effects of insulin - a hormone that regulates the movement of sugar into your cells - or doesn't produce enough insulin to maintain a normal glucose level.
 Untreated, type 2 diabetes can be life-threatening.

-There's no cure for type 2 diabetes, but you can manage - or even prevent - the condition.
+There's no cure for diabetes, but you can manage - or even prevent - the condition.
 Start by eating well, exercising and maintaining a healthy weight.
-If diet and exercise aren't enough to control your type 2 diabetes, you may need diabetes medications or insulin therapy to manage your blood sugar."
+If diet and exercise aren't enough to control your diabetes, you may need diabetes medications or insulin therapy to manage your blood sugar."

-The out of date medical position is that you can control it for 5-10 year years by diet and exercise and medications such as Metformin which decreases your liver glucose overproduction and supposedly decreases your muscle cell insulin resistance and Glucazide which increases your pancreatic insulin production.
-Then another 5-10 years with insulin.
+The out of date medical position is that you can control it for 5-15 years by diet and exercise and medications such as Metformin which decreases your liver glucose overproduction and supposedly decreases your muscle cell insulin resistance and Sulphonylureas which increase your pancreatic insulin production.
+Then another 5-15 years with insulin.
 Then you will probably die of a diabetic complication.
-This prognosis although largely true for the last 20 years, is now out of date, false and misleading for the following two reasons...
+This prognosis although largely true for the last 20 years, is now out of date, false and misleading for the following reasons...

 1. There are people who have successfully controlled diabetes for 20 years